pirostudio-at-github/wiimc-stream/README.md

 For now it does :
 - forward the work of RiiConnect and redirect to his server.
-- give list and search for VOD on paysvoironnais.mediatheques.fr

 Remaining work
 --------------
+- FIXME : .htaccess not working on production server
 - get WiiMC interpret MPD Mpeg-Dash files and handle this

 OR